 This mincemeat shortbread is lovely just as it is, with a cup of tea or served as an easy pudding with ice cream or clotted cream.

-The shortbread will keep in an airtight tin for up to five days.
+The shortbread will keep in an airtight tin for up to five days or can be frozen for up to two months.
+Freeze the bars individually, then store them in freezer bags or boxes.

 This recipe has been loosely adapted from a recipe by Rachel Allen from the book "Rachel's favourite food for friends"